-Dr. Ana Cornide is an Assistant Professor of Cultural Studies and Critical Service Learning.
+Dr. Ana Cornide is an Associate Professor of Cultural Studies and Critical Service Learning.

 At the U of A, Dr. Cornide's outreach work promotes development through arts and humanities to serve as a means of overcoming social barriers.
 As the Director of the Critical Service Learning and Community Outreach Program for the Department of Spanish and Portuguese, she created a critical service-learning program that involves integrating experiential opportunities for students in the department to focus on critical service learning, social entrepreneurship, leadership, and community-based projects and outreach.
 Amplifying the work on civic engagement in the department builds off the plan to become a potential institutional base for helping community-based development in general.
 Since the beginning of the program in the fall of 2014, partnerships have been established with 33 organizations in the fields of education, human rights, law, public health, counseling, and diplomacy.

 Her research is firmly situated in contemporary cultural and performance studies, with a strong commitment to the examination of race and ethnicity and their interchange with gender and sexuality studies.
 For the past years, a central focal point for her academic research has been the cultural politics of migration and the figure of the migrant as a site of cross-cultural dialogue, which places her interests in a larger and broader scale: that of transatlantic border studies and theories of globalization.
 She has conducted research, presented at conferences and taught a contemporary group of writers, performance artists, and film directors – individuals who have then gone on to shape and be shaped by this trend.